Form¶

 Designer¶

-This section helps you to configure your form in the channel’s scope.
-If you’re happy with what you’ve chosen, you’re provided with the code you need to copy to your website.
+This section helps you to configure your form.
+If you’re happy with what you’ve chosen, you get a code you need to copy to your website.

 Warning